jesHrz/MIT6.828-2018/docs/lab3.md

 ### Exercise 2

-> Q: In the file `env.c`, finish coding the following functions:
+> In the file `env.c`, finish coding the following functions:
 >
 > - `env_init()`
 >